 Fonts can be created or imported for use in the Text Mesh ComponentA functional part of a GameObject.
 A GameObject can contain any number of components.
 Unity has many built-in components, and you can create your own by writing scripts that inherit from MonoBehaviour.
 More info

 To add a font to your project you need to place the font file in your Assets folder.
 Unity will then automatically import it.
-Supported Font formats are TrueType Fonts (.ttf or .dfont files) and OpenType Fonts (.otf files).
+Supported Font formats are TrueType Fonts (.ttf files) and OpenType Fonts (.otf files).

-|Font Size||The size of the font, based on the sizes set in any word processor|
+|Font Size||The size of the font, based on the sizes set in any word processor.|

-|Setting this mode to Dynamic causes Unity to use the underlying OS font rendering routines (see below).|
+|Setting this mode to Dynamic causes Unity to embed the font data itself and render font glyphs at runtime (see below).|

 Import Settings specific to dynamic fonts

 |Include Font Data||This setting controls the packaging of the font when used with Dynamic font property.
 When selected the TTF is included in the output of the build.
 When not selected it is assumed that the end user will have the font already installed on their machine.
 Note that fonts are subject to copyright and you should only include fonts that you have licensed or created for yourself.|

 |Font Names||A list of fallback fonts to use when fonts or characters are not available (see below).|